|

 position.

-on which fundraising approach to pursue, but couldnt do a cost/benefit
+on which fundraising approach to pursue, but do not understand

 analysis to determine if that really is the best choice.